Newark Airport Guide

 - Baby Care - Nursing rooms can be found in these locations: Terminal B, Airside, B2 Concourse, Near Gates 50-57 • Terminal B, Airside, B3 Concourse, Near Gates 60-68.

 - Car Rentals - Yes, see our Airport Transportation section below.

 - Chapel - Location: Landside, Terminal C, between between gates C70-99 and C101-115

-- Food / Dining - There are many dining options landside and airside.
-Subway (located in Terminal B, landside) is open 24 hours.
+- Food & Drinks - There are many dining options landside and airside.
+Subway (located in Terminal B, landside) and Dunkin Donuts (located in Terminal C) are open 24 hours.
 Eat before you go through to security.
-Food airside is very expensive.
-I paid $10 for a water and ham sandwich.
-Yikes!

 - Showers - not available